 But sourcing the materials turned out to be the easiest step: “Constructing this was a feat of mathematics,” says Jacopo Sarzi, another of the Hayward's senior installation technician.
 He explains that the global engineering firm Arup—whose notable projects include Heathrow Terminal Five and the Centre Pompidou in Paris—were tasked with calculating the load the gallery’s floor could take.
 A 3D model was then created to work out at which angles the sand could be poured in order to “avoid an avalanche”.
 The material was then kiln dried, packed into one-ton bags and transported across the installation on a conveyor belt in the gallery.
 This entire process, the team says somewhat furtively, took more than one attempt.

-“It's definitely not a show that could have taken place in the height of the pandemic," Guggenheim says.
-"It feels exciting to not have something with clear guidelines about what to touch, or what to do.
+“It's definitely not a show that could have taken place at the height of the pandemic," Guggenheim says.
+"It feels exciting to not have something with clear guidelines around what to touch, or what to do.
 More shows need to be constructed in a way that encourages independent thinking.”

-It seems unlikely that many of these kinds of shows will be staged in the next decade.
+But it seems unlikely that many of these types of exhibitions will be staged in the next decade.
 Nelson’s relatively non-commercial practice has made the exhibition a "difficult one to fund" and the gallery landed fewer sponsors than usual.
 Some support has come from his two galleries, neugerriemschneider in Berlin and 303 in New York.
-Rugoff, whose institution has faced financial difficulties during the pandemic, adds that it is “increasingly rare to be able to stage a show like this in a public art gallery.”
+Rugoff, whose institution has faced financial difficulties during the pandemic, adds that it is “increasingly rare to be able to stage a show like this in a public art gallery”.

 Nonetheless, it seems that the process has also proved a rewarding and unique challenge for the team.
 "It is a highly unorthodox show.
 I've never worked on something in which the curation and the technical install have been so intertwined," says the exhibition's co-curator Yung Ma.

 And the fun is not over yet.
-When asked where the works will go following the show’s close, the team say this is something still to be worked out.
+When asked where the works will go following the show’s close, the team say this is something that is still being worked out.
 Some works are loans from institutions or Nelson’s galleries.
-Others have vague plans attached—the sand from Triple Bluff Canyon (the woodshed) will "hopefully return" to the quarry from where it was sourced.
-But many will require a lengthy process of deinstallation and re-storage, which is a vital and highly personal part of Nelson’s practice.
+Others have vague plans attached to them—the sand from Triple Bluff Canyon (the woodshed) will "hopefully return" to the quarry from where it was sourced.
+But many will undergo a lengthy process of deinstallation and re-storage, which is a vital and highly personal part of Nelson’s practice.
 What this eventually looks like is, for now, a relative mystery.
 “We won’t know what we're doing until Mike knows,” Guggenheim says.
 "Whenever that might be.”